CezarHirsescu/Git-Cheatsheet/README.md

 # Git Cheat Sheet

 For those who need to learn git & github from scratch or those who are looking to fill gaps in their knowledge.
-This document covers a wide selection of content, starting with a low level explination of how git works and ending with (hopefully) intuitive explinations for key git & github conecpets such as **commits, branches, merging, remote repositories, pull requests, rebasing, reset, revert, cherry-picking**, and more.
+This document covers a wide selection of content, starting with a low level explanation of how git works and ending with (hopefully) intuitive explanations for key git & github concepts such as **commits, branches, merging, remote repositories, pull requests, rebasing, reset, revert, cherry-picking**, and more.

 - [Git \& Github Tutorial](#git--github-tutorial)
   - [How Git Works Under the Hood](#how-git-works-under-the-hood)